priyanka36/PythonDataStructures/README.md

 -The in-order traversal is shown in the module binarytree.py<br /><br />
 -To read about Inorder traversal go to binarytree <br /><br />
+- The pre-order traversal is shown in the module binarytreecopy.py<br /><br />
+- The post-order traversal is shown in the module binarytreecopy.py<br /><br />
+-The minimum value of the tree is shown in the module binarytreecopy.py<br /><br />
+-The maximum value of the tree is shown in the module binarytreecopy.py<br /><br />

 ## INFO
 -This contains various necessary information and practices for coding.<br />